 Congratulations on your admission to Ross!
 Look for an email from your Ross Academic Advisor (pictured below) on July 9, with next steps to complete prior to scheduling your first advising appointment.
 Be sure to review all of the information on this webpage carefully and mark your calendars for the mandatory BBA Orientation on Thursday, August 28 and Friday, August 29!

-To learn more about the process for course registration for Winter 2014, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Fall 2014 as an incoming BBA, be sure to review all of the information below carefully!

 Q. How do I find out what courses are being offered and when?

 A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar.
 The LSA Course Guide is another great resource if you are looking for courses to fulfill distribution.

 Q. What other academic opportunities can I explore as a sophomore?